 Patients with CVID are more likely to acquire pneumonia, which is an inflammation of the lungs that bacteria, viruses, fungi, or other microorganisms can cause.
 In people with CVID, the impaired immune system impedes the body's ability to fight these diseases, like interstitial lung diseases and infections, and they are, therefore, more likely to develop severe or recurrent pneumonia.

-However, CVID is not specifically related to COVID-19 (novel coronavirus disease), which is caused by the SARS-cov-2 virus.
+However, CVID is not specified as directly related to COVID-19 (novel coronavirus disease), which is caused by the SARS-cov-2 virus.
 Individuals with CVID are more susceptible to infections and may have a more severe course of illness if they contract COVID-19, but COVID-19 pneumonia is not the same as pneumonia that can occur in individuals with CVID.

 It is important for individuals with CVID to take all necessary precautions to protect themselves from COVID-19, such as getting vaccinated, wearing masks, and practicing good hand hygiene.